quitesimpleorg/exile.h/README.md

 qssb.h (quite simple sandbox)
 =============================
-qssb.h is a simple header only library that provides an interface to sandbox applications.
+qssb.h is a simple header only library that provides an interface to sandbox applications on Linux.
 Using Seccomp and Linux Namespaces for that purpose requires some knowledge of annoying details which this library aims to abstract away as much as possible.